DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 The folder `VolumcesExcel` contains a sub-directory `original`.
 These are all the _griglie_ without any changes as received from Rome.

 The sub-directory _it_IT_ contains the modified _griglie_ in Italian.
 They use the identifiers as found in the individuals database and modified document titles where necessary.
 Important to note that individuals who get a title in front of their name need a preposition with article in Italian.
 For example: _“Lettera al $HoevenE”_ and _“Lettera a $DoderoG”_.

-To facilitate searching in the archive the directory also contains a file `Paesi Bassi ALL FILES.xlsx`.
-This is a collection of all original _griglie_ as received from Rome, without any modifications.

 ### Oud